JpotatO/CtrlPaint_Helper-Website-Collaboration/README.md

 <h2>CtrlPaint_Helper-Website-Collaboration</h2>
 Repository used to translate the <a href="http://ctrlpaint.com">CtrlPaint website</a>, the <a href="http://ctrlpaint.com/library">Videos guides</a> and the TL2D's Helper Website.
 <hr/>
+<h3>Before reading anything more:</h3>
+I've contacted the original author, <strong>Matt Kohr</strong> and get his approval do to any enhancement to his work, I forgot to make it clear but new here is it.

 <h3><u>About:</u></h3>
 At first I wanted to use <strong><a href="http//penflip.com">Penflip</a> to manage and collaborate on the translations</strong> of all the existing text on the <strong>TeamL2D's helper website</strong>, for the <strong>Videos subtitles</strong> and for the <strong>original content that Matt Kohr write</strong>.